Scott Pendlebury: 2017

 Pendlebury had a consistent 2017 season until he sustained a broken finger in Round 17 against the Gold Coast Suns.
 He had successful surgery on the finger, and was hopeful to return the next week, but his return was delayed for a month and it was said to be unlikely that he would play again until Round 22 or 23.
 However, did not return again for the season.
 In the 2017 season, he averaged a career high tackles per game (6.4).

 2020

 In round 18 of the 2020 season, he broke the Collingwood record for most VFL/AFL games played, as well as most games as captain.

+2023

+Pendlebury resigned his post as captain of Collingwood after the 2022 AFL season.
+In Round 17 of the 2023 AFL season, Pendlebury broke the VFL/AFL all-time disposal record, surpassing Robert Harvey.

+As a premiership player in the 2023 AFL Grand Final, Pendlebury broke his 13-year-long premiership drought, alongside Steele Sidebottom, which is a league record between premierships.
+This game also saw Pendlebury draw level with Gordon Coventry for the most AFL finals played at Collingwood, with 31 apiece.

+2024

+In 2024, Pendlebury became the first VFL/AFL player to reach 10,000 disposals.
+In round 21 of the 2024 AFL season, in Collingwood's game against Carlton, Pendlebury became the sixth player in VFL/AFL history to play 400 games.

 Personal life

 Pendlebury was born and raised in Sale, Victoria.
 He attended Catholic College Sale.
-He played alongside former Collingwood players Dale Thomas, Tyson Goldsack and Brent Macaffer at the Gippsland Power before all getting drafted to Collingwood.
+He played alongside former Collingwood players Dale Thomas, Tyson Goldsack, and Brent Macaffer at the Gippsland Power before all getting drafted to Collingwood.
 He has two brothers who have both played football in the Victorian Football League (VFL).
 Older brother Kris has won the Joseph Wren Memorial Trophy and captained the Collingwood VFL Football Club and younger brother Ryan has played for three teams in the VFL.
 Scott Pendlebury married his long-term girlfriend, Alex Pendlebury (née Davis), in 2016.
-The couple's first son was born in 2017, and welcomed a daughter in November 2019.
+The couple's first son was born in 2017, and they welcomed a daughter in November 2019.

 Statistics

-Updated to the end of round 1, 2023.
+Updated to the end of round 20, 2025.